laupierre/fentanyl-mouse-rnaseq/README.md

 # Fentanyl mouse RNA-Seq

-This is the RNA-Seq comparison from the mouse hippocampus
+This is the RNA-Seq data from the hippocampus of mice treated with fentanyl (W, C, F)